 The point of a ceiling fan isn’t to cool a room, but to cool you.
 The moving air within the room helps to evaporate the sweat on your skin.
 As you probably know, sweat evaporation is one of the ways the human body cools itself.
 When that air movement passes over your body, you’ll feel cooler even if the temperature hasn’t changed.
 So, next time you feel too hot, turn on the ceiling fan before changing the AC setting.

 Not sure your AC is up to snuff this spring?
-Schedule an appointment so a technician from One Source Heating and Cooling can take a look.
+Schedule an appointment so a technician from One Source Heating, Cooling & Electrical can take a look.
 If you’ve got a cooling problem or an HVAC issue, we’ll find it and fix it.
 Call us at (205) 509-1929, to make sure you stay cool this spring and summer.

 Image provided by Shutterstock